StuartRiffle/ragtag-tiger/README.md

 # Workflow

-Commands can get long, and they are easier to edit if you put them in a shell script (or batch file), but split the parameters over multiple lines by ending them with `\` (or with `^` on Windows).
+Commands can get long, but they are easier to edit if you put them in a shell script (or batch file), but split the parameters over multiple lines by ending them with `\` (or with `^` on Windows).

 For example, a script to consult with a dangerously unqualified virtual doctor, using a local LLM and a temporary document index for privacy:
 ```